 - Searching for Birth Relatives

-It’s very common for those who were adopted to wonder about their birth family and their own history.
+Children and adults who were adopted sometimes wonder about their birth family and their own history.
 It can be a life-changing decision to search for pieces of information or even meet members of your birth family.
 If you’re thinking about searching for your birth family, please visit the Wisconsin Department of Children & Families’ web page about the Adoption Records Search Program.
 You might also be interested in our tip sheet, To Search or Not to Search.

 - Tips for Teachers: Assignments That Can Be Triggers